-Article 3.3 Written work
+Article 3.4 Written work

-- 1. The requirements with regard to written work are announced in the student portal at the start of the semester.
+- 1. The requirements with regard to written work are announced in the digital learning environment at the start of the semester.
 These requirements include the obligation to submit written work electronically via the student portal. - 2.
 If a student obtains an insufficient grade for written work with feedback from the corrector, a resit of that written work cannot be graded higher than a grade '6' or a pass. - 3.
 If a student hands in the written work for the first time during the resit, that written work cannot be graded higher than a grade '6' or a pass.

-Article 3.4 Placement and thesis
+Article 3.5 Placement and thesis

-The regulations with regard to the placement are published in the student portal: Information and rules on placement for Bachelor of Science in European Public Health, Maastricht University.

-The regulations with regard to the bachelor's thesis are published in the student portal: Guidelines for Theses, Bachelor of Science in European Public Health, Maastricht University.
+- 1. The regulations with regard to the placement are published in the digital learning environment: Information and rules on placement for Bachelor of Science in European Public Health, Maastricht University.
+The regulations with regard to the bachelor's thesis are published in the digital learning environment: Guidelines for Theses, Bachelor of Science in European Public Health, Maastricht University. - 2.
+The final version of the thesis must be submitted electronically via the electronic platform used. - 3.
+Only individual theses are allowed.